Charlottesville Community Celebrates Diversity

-Numerous Charlottesville Resource agencies were present at the 2014 festival to introduce the community to their valuable services.
-Those in attendance included: The Jefferson Madison Regional Library, Jefferson Area Chip, JAUNT, Sin Barreras (without Borders), Lumnaria Cville/ Cville Sabroso, Literacy Volunteers Charlottesville/Albemarle, Sexual Assault Resource Agency, Senior Center, International Rescue Committee, Hiromi T'ai Chi, WTJU (The University of Virginia Community Radio Station, Piedmont Virginia Community College, Blue Ridge Chapter United Nations USA, Tandem Friends School, The Women's Initiative, International Neighbors of Charlottesville, Shelter for Help in Emergency, Region Ten CSB, Central Virginia Citizenship Services, Charlottesville Pride Community Network, Peace Corps.
+- Adult Learning Center, Alliance Francaise de Charlottesville, Charlottesville Sister Cities, Charlottesville Office of Human Rights, International School of Charlottesville, The Jefferson Madison Regional Library, Jefferson Area Chip, JAUNT, Sin Barreras (without Borders), Lumnaria Cville/ Cville Sabroso, Literacy Volunteers Charlottesville/Albemarle, Sexual Assault Resource Agency, International Rescue Committee, WTJU (The University of Virginia Community Radio Station), Piedmont Virginia Community College, Blue Ridge Chapter United Nations USA, Tandem Friends School, The Women's Initiative, International Neighbors of Charlottesville, Shelter for Help in Emergency, Region Ten CSB, Central Virginia Citizenship Services, Charlottesville Pride Community Network, Peace Corps.
 We encourage you to stop by their tents and tables to find out more about the Charlottesville community.